 Doors and phone lines open at 8am (8.15am for Student Health), and you can either:

 1) Turn up at the practice and request an appointment.
 You can then either wait in the waiting room or come back at your allocated time, depending on the wait and your preference.

 2) Telephone the practice on 0151 285 4578.
 A doctor will then phone you back to help you access the most appropriate care.

 We try to keep an even spread of appointments through the day, meaning they shouldn’t all suddenly get booked up first thing in the morning, however there may come a point in the day when we cannot put any further patients on the list other than those in exceptional circumstances.

 Due to the nature of the same day appointments there is no specific choice of clinician.
 The receptionist will ask you to give/write a brief description of the problem so that you are seen appropriately.
 Please be aware that the Student Health Centre is mostly nurse led, but if you need to see a GP at Student Health there are pre-bookable GP appointments available.

 To ensure continuity of care, and give the option of a specific pre-booked time and date, you can book ahead with individual clinicians.
 This can be done at reception, over the phone, or on-line.
 The wait for a pre-booked appointment may be over a week.
 It is essential that you arrive on time.
-If you fail to attend without a good reason no further pre-booked appointments will be given for 6 months.
+If you fail to attend without a good reason on multiple occasions this service will be withdrawn

 Ring us and leave a contact number.
 One of our clinicians will call back.
 We will try to return your call within half an hour.
 There are many problems we can deal with over the phone, especially if no examination is required and the problem is not too complex.
 A prescription can be provided if necessary